 At Jesuit, he coached the team to 11 consecutive league titles and eight section championships.
 He was named The Sacramento Bee High School Coach of the Year in 2002 and 2005, and the Untied States Professional Tennis Association Northern California High School Coach of the Year in 2005.

 He guided Loretto High School to its first two section championships (2004, 2005) in school history, as well as three consecutive league titles (2003-05).
 For his efforts, he was again named The Sacramento Bee High School Coach of the Year in 2004.

 Kurtz graduated from Sacramento State in 2003 with a communication studies degree.
-He and his wife, Cher, reside in Sacramento with their two-year old daughter, Kennedi.
+He and his wife, Cher, reside in Sacramento and have two daughters, Kennedi (8) and Harper (5).